 - Take a rest day every 48-72 hours.
 Workouts back-to-back are okay, but make sure to have a recovery day in between

 - Sleep.
 The real version of max relax.
 When you sleep, your body goes into repair mode and will heal the muscles you pushed.
-This is where the build happens.

 2. Warm-up and stretching